-Chronic

-Limited evidence suggests that repeated or long-term occupational exposure may produce cumulative health effects involving organs or biochemical systems.

-Principal route of occupational exposure to the gas is by inhalation.
+Eye Although the material is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may produce transient discomfort characterised by tearing or conjunctival redness (as with windburn).
+Direct contact with the eye may not cause irritation because of the extreme volatility of the gas; however concentrated atmospheres may produce irritation after brief exposures Limited evidence suggests that repeated or long-term occupational exposure may produce cumulative health effects involving organs or biochemical systems.
+Chronic Principal route of occupational exposure to the gas is by inhalation.
 It is generally accepted that the fluorocarbons are less toxic than the corresponding halogenated aliphatic based on chlorine.
 Repeated inhalation exposure to the fluorocarbon FC-11 does not produce pathologic lesions of the liver and other visceral organs in experimental animals.

-Dunlop Ready To Go Tile-It TOXICITY IRRITATION

-Not Available Not Available

-TOXICITY IRRITATION

-water Not Available Not Available

-TOXICITY IRRITATION

-Inhalation (Mouse) LC50: 1700000 mg/m3/2h

-A. A. of the second to a second Inhalation (Rat) LC50: >60% vol 4 h

-tetrafluoroethane Inhalation (Rat) LC50: >80% vol 15 mins

-Inhalation (Rat) LC50: 1500000 mg/m3/4h

-Not Available Not Available
+Dunlop Ready To Go Tile-It TOXICITY Not Available IRRITATION Not Available water TOXICITY Not Available IRRITATION Not Available tetrafluoroethane Inhalation (Mouse) LC50: 1700000 mg/m3/2h Inhalation (Rat) LC50: >60% vol 4 h IRRITATION Inhalation (Rat) LC50: >80% vol 15 mins Inhalation (Rat) LC50: 1500000 mg/m3/4h Not Available Not Available unless otherwise specified data extracted from RTECS - Register of Toxic Effects of Chemical Substances